- About Us

 What are the methods of endometrial ablations?

-I Prefer the Novasure Endometrial Ablation
+I use either the Novasure or Minerva Endometrial Ablation

 Recovery from endometrial ablation